mannkind/mysensorsbootloader2mqtt/README.md

 Configuration happens via environmental variables

 ```
+MYSB_SUBTOPIC - [OPTIONAL] The MQTT topic on which to subscribe, defaults to "mysensors_rx"
+MYSB_PUBTOPIC - [OPTIONAL] The MQTT topic on which to publish, defaults to "mysensors_tx"
-MYSB_AUTOID - The flag that indicates Mysb should handle ID requests, defaults to false
+MYSB_AUTOID - [OPTIONAL] The flag that indicates Mysb should handle ID requests, defaults to false
-MYSB_NEXTID - The number on which to base the next id, defaults to 1
+MYSB_NEXTID - [OPTIONAL] The number on which to base the next id, defaults to 1
-MYSB_FIRMWAREBASEPATH - The path to the firmware files, defaults to "/config/firmware"
+MYSB_FIRMWAREBASEPATH - [OPTIONAL] The path to the firmware files, defaults to "/config/firmware"
-MYSB_CONFIG - The yaml config that contains control variables for Mysb
-MYSB_NODES - The nodes configuration (see below)
+MYSB_NODES - [OPTIONAL] The nodes configuration (see below)
 MQTT_CLIENTID - [OPTIONAL] The clientId, defaults to "DefaultMysbClientID"
 MQTT_BROKER - [OPTIONAL] The MQTT broker, defaults to "tcp://mosquitto.org:1883"
-MQTT_SUBTOPIC - [OPTIONAL] The MQTT topic on which to subscribe, defaults to "mysensors_rx"
-MQTT_PUBTOPIC - [OPTIONAL] The MQTT topic on which to publish, defaults to "mysensors_tx"
 MQTT_USERNAME - [OPTIONAL] The MQTT username, default to ""
 MQTT_PASSWORD - [OPTIONAL] The MQTT password, default to ""
 ```